localstack/docs/content/en/localstack/podman/index.md

 ## Overview

 By default, the LocalStack CLI starts the LocalStack runtime inside a Docker container.
-Docker may not be awailable on your system, and a popular alternative is [Podman](https://podman.io/getting-started/) which you can use to run LocalStack.
+Docker may not be available on your system, and a popular alternative is [Podman](https://podman.io/getting-started/) which you can use to run LocalStack.
 Podman support is still experimental, and the following docs give you an overview of the current state.

 From the Podman docs: